Moving guide

 Measure each wall at floor level; rooms in older buildings are often not perfectly square, so opposite walls can differ by 50 mm (2 in) or more.
 Also record:

-- The position and width of every doorway in the room
+• The position and width of every doorway in the room

-- Window positions and sill heights (furniture can block low windows)
+• Window positions and sill heights (furniture can block low windows)

-- Radiator positions and sizes
+• Radiator positions and sizes

-- Power socket and aerial positions
+• Power outlet and antenna positions

-- Ceiling height if shelving or tall wardrobes are involved
+• Ceiling height if shelving or tall wardrobes are involved

 Write these down or photograph your sketch.
 You will use them either to draw a floor plan or to calibrate a digital one.